-Candidates will then be evaluated by the interview committee.
-The top ranking nineteen (19) candidates along with a minimum of four (4) alternates are submitted for background checks.
-Based on the outcome of the background checks, the top ranking nineteen (19) candidates will be invited to join the program.

-Applicants that are not chosen for admission are encouraged to apply for the next academic year.
+Students are ranked by the interview team based on their answers to a prescribed question format.
+The top scoring nineteen (19) interviewees with a minimum of four (4) alternates are submitted for background checks.
+Based on the background checks, the top scoring nineteen (19) candidates will be invited to join the program.
+Those students not chosen during the interview session may apply for the next academic year